Dig-in! (learn…)

 These are files such as images, CSS, and Javascript that are referenced in and enhance HTML pages, and also PDFs, video and other downloadable files.

-Typically you would group all your assets together inside an assets subfolder of your site.
-When you link to them in HTML you simply use the relative src or href "assets/myfile.type" and the assets will work both on and offline.
+Typically you would group all your assets together inside a subfolder of your site, for which we recommend one named public.
+When you link to them in HTML you simply use the relative src or href "public/myfile.type".

 Pages